wp-plugins/easy-wp-smtp/readme.txt

 == Changelog ==

 = 1.0.1 =

 * First commit of the plugin

 = 1.0.2 =

 * Fixed a bug where the debug output was being displayed on the front end

 = 1.0.3 =

 * Added a new option to the settings which allows a user to enable/disable SMTP debug

 = 1.0.4 =

 * Plugin is now compatible with WordPress 3.6

+= 1.0.5 =

+* "Reply-To" text will no longer be added to the email header
+* From Name field can now contain quotes.
+It will no longer be converted to '\'

 == Upgrade Notice ==
 none